yamadapc/haskell-ascii-progress/README.md

 What to output when the progress bar is done.
 The same format placeholders used in `pgFormat` may be used.

+### `pgGetProgressStr :: Options -> Stats -> String`
+If all else fails, you can provide a function which determines how a progress-bar is rendered.

 ## License
 This code is licensed under the MIT license for Pedro Tacla Yamada.
 For more information please refer to the [LICENSE](/LICENSE) file.